 If your baby was born before you had the chance to prepare your home, you may want to use the time before discharge to do this.
 If you feel unsure about what to prepare, please ask the nurse looking after your baby, who will be happy to advise you.

 To help you prepare for going home, we may suggest you stay overnight and gain confidence in caring for your baby on your own with support nearby if you need it.

-We also offer a basic resuscitation skills session, which involves practical training.
+We also offer a basic resuscitation skills session to all families before discharge, which involves practical training.

 You must register your baby with your GP before they are discharged from hospital.
 We notify both the health visitor and your GP when your baby goes home so that they are up to date with your baby’s progress in case you need advice.

 Following discharge, your family health visitor will visit you at home.
 They will be able to answer questions about your baby’s health and development, as well as carry out developmental assessments at key stages.
 If your baby needs follow-up care, this will be discussed with you before your baby is discharged.

 - Special care, ill or premature babies (NHS)

 - Early Birth Association

 - BLISS, national charity for premature and sick babies